milomedia/tilix/_posts/2018-01-29-Enian-Phil-Bruner.md

 **Now I understand Enian have quite a close working relationship with Tilix, and in particular, Dr. Neil Williams.**

 Neil is one of our angel investors, I was introduced to Neil through some of our mutual contacts in the GB energy market.
-He is also providing some technical advisory on the product which is an area which he has a lot of experience, so we are very happy to be working with him, and we look forward to working with Tilix on getting the product launched.
+He is also providing some technical advisory on the product which is an area which he has a lot of experience.
+We are very happy to be working with him and we look forward to working with Tilix on getting the product launched.

 **What are you plans to launch the product?**